 The Importance of Adding Mental Exercise to Your Dogs Routine

 Have you seen those people that walk their dogs by letting them run alongside their car?
-In my neighborhood there’s a few people that do that, and although I admire their commitment to give their dog physical exercise, but they’re missing out on so much.
-Their dogs don’t get to stop & explore the neighborhood or meet new people, and not to mention it just looks weird & dangerous.
-But at least they’re getting out with their dogs, right?
+In my neighborhood there’s a few people that do that, and although they are providing physical exercise I question how safe and effective it is.
+But at least they’re exercising their dogs, right?

 For many dogs it’s the one time a day they get that “yipee!
 I’m free” moment – give them a chance to enjoy it and sniff around a bit.
 Walking alone isn’t why the daily dog walk is so important, it’s the chance for your dog to get out and see & smell what’s going on in your neighborhood.